gferhpc/supercomputing.tue.nl/docs/hpc-school.md

 ---
 title: HPC School
 description: >
-  Join the TU/e HPC School for hands-on training in high-performance computing, designed to equip researchers and students with skills in advanced data processing, simulations, and computational techniques.
+  Join the TU/e HPC School for hands-on training in high-performance computing, enhancing skills in data processing and simulations for researchers and students.
 hide: [ navigation ]
 template: hpc-school.html
 ---